What to Bring to Camp

 • Prescription medicines, including EpiPens, must be labeled with the original prescription label.

-• For campers arriving by bus, all medicines must be given to your Arrivals & Dismissals Captain.
+• For campers arriving by bus, all medicines must be given to your Bus Captain.
+EpiPens will be returned at the end of every camp day and collected again on the morning of each camp day.

 ... requirements for a Rainy Day